Understanding the Titration

 REDOX TITRATIONS

-- Oxidizing agent is KMnO4
+- The oxidizing agent is KMnO4

-- Reducing agent is Na2S2O3
+- The reducing agent is Na2S2O3

 COMPLEXOMETRIC TITRATIONS